dxxia/ForceEscape/README.md

 # ForceEscape

-A CocosCreator Project for copy a game "ForceEscap".
+A CocosCreator Project for copying a game "ForceEscap".

 GameEngine verison: V1.8.1